pion/website/content/en/blog/pion-opus.md

 and [FFMpeg](https://github.com/FFmpeg/FFmpeg/blob/master/libavcodec/opusdec.c).
 If you want to learn Opus I found the Rust implementation and FFmpeg the easiest to understand.
 It is surprising how most of these efforts were driven by a single person!

 The Opus community is very helpful.
 A special shout out to Luca Barbato who responded to many emails from me.
 Without his help I would have never made it this far.
 The developers in the #opus libera channel were very helpful also.
+Timothy Terriberry took a lot of time answering my questions on IRC.
+He also provided earlier/simpler implementations of Silk which helped me understand things a lot better.

 ### Future